AKloc/BookNotes/Algorithms of Oppression.md

 **Bottom Line**
 - x/10
 - Very academic.
-Slowly and methodically builds its case, a little too slowly for me (very objective!).
+Slowly and methodically builds its case, a little too slowly for me (very objective).
 - Well-organized.
 Author quickly states her thesis and her strategy for proving it.
 - Principled.
 Author calls out that her arguments aren't unique to black women by any stretch of the imagination.
+- BUT... bland.
+Makes the same point numerous times.
+By virtue of buying the book, I likely
+- Offers no solutions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzM1OTEzNjldfQ==
+eyJoaXN0b3J5IjpbNDI2MjU3MjkyLC0xMjMzNTkxMzY5XX0=
 -->